 \subsection*{Participant recruitment}

 We collaborated with the survey company Dynata to recruit our participants.
-For that purpose, we used Dynata's political panel to be able to recruit Republicans and Democrats as they collaborate with L2, the largest voting tracking service in the United States.
-Therefore, we were able to recruit Democrats and Republicans for which party affiliation was partially verified by real-world voting behavior.
-That further enabled us to not recruit Independents in our study.
+For that purpose, we used Dynata's political panel to recruit Republicans and Democrats, as Dynata collaborates with L2, the largest voting tracking service in the United States.
+Therefore, we were able to recruit Democrats and Republicans for whom party affiliation was partially verified by their actual voting behavior.
+That further enabled us to avoid recruiting Independents for our study.

 \subsection*{OLS regression}

-In the OLS regressions, we only included participants who answered all questions of the survey.
+In the OLS regressions, we included only participants who answered all the questions of the survey.
 We estimated an OLS-regression with robust standard errors.
-We used participants' score on the regulation scale (standardized) as dependent variable in all regressions.
-The independent variable effect on own party is the score on the 1 to 5 scale that Democrats assigned to Democrats and Republicans assigned to Republicans.
-The independent variable effect on other party is the score that Democrats give Republicans and Republicans give Democrats.
-In the main specification (Table 1) we standardized the difference between other party and own party as independent variable.
-Privacy concerns are also standardized in the regression.
-Effect on self is the score participants assign to themselves.
-Demographic information are age, Education (dummy for above at median in the sample), Income (dummy for above median in the sample), Household size (Dummy for more than 2 members), Gender (Male dummy variable) and a dummy for being non-white.
-Social media use is a dummy variable for the use of social media, a continuous variable for the time people spent online in general (in hours) and the use of an ad-blocker (Dummy for yes).
-Political engagement is a dummy variable for being politically active within the last year, external political efficacy, political knowledge (dummy for above median knowledge) and attitudes towards government regulation in general.
-SI Appendix Tables S9 \& S10 show the main regression results with all demographic variables.
+We used participants' score on the regulation scale (standardized) as a dependent variable in all regressions.
+The independent variable effect on their own party is the score on the 1 to 5 scale that Democrats assigned to Democrats and Republicans assigned to Republicans.
+The independent variable effect on the other party is the score that Democrats gave Republicans and Republicans gave Democrats.
+In the main specification (Table 1), we standardized the difference between the other party and their own party as an independent variable.
+Privacy concerns were also standardized in the regression.
+Effect on self is the score participants assigned to themselves.
+Demographic information included age, education (dummy for above at median in the sample), income (dummy for above median in the sample), household size (dummy for more than two members), gender (male dummy variable) and a dummy for being non-white.
+Social media use was a dummy variable for the use of social media, a continuous variable for the time people spent online in general (in hours), and the use of an ad-blocker (dummy for yes).
+Political engagement was a dummy variable for being politically active within the last year, external political efficacy, political knowledge (dummy for above median knowledge), and attitudes towards government regulation in general.
+SI Appendix Tables S9 and S10 show the main regression results with all demographic variables.